thinkinglabs/thinkinglabs.github.io/_drafts/the-good-and-the-dysfunctional-about-pull-requests.md

 tags: [Code Review]
 ---

 Now and then, I rant about Pull Requests on social media.
 The rants are on the inefficiencies and the fairly little value of Pull Request compared to the cost they come with.
 The friends that understand lean principles receive these rants with applause and cheering.
-But it also comes with a fair share of somehow offended people that feel the need to belittle and instigate unprofesionalism.
+But it also comes with a fair share of somehow offended people that feel the need to belittle and call unprofesionalism.
 I guess it is time to provide some more argumentation than social media allows.

 ---